 Direct Loans are a Federal loan that have a variable interest rate that will not exceed 8.25%.
 Pharm.D. students may receive up to a maximum of \$37,167 in Direct Loans per academic year depending upon factors such as enrollment status and housing plans.
-The fall/spring maximum Direct unsubsidized loan eligibility is \$33,000 and the current interest rate is 7.05%.
+The fall/spring maximum Direct unsubsidized loan eligibility is \$33,000 and the current interest rate (as of August 2024) is 8.08%.
 Students must begin repaying these loans no later than 6 months after the student is no longer in school at least half time.

-College Practices, Communications, and Events
+College Practices, Communications & Events